Red Lake, Ontario: Climate

-The climate of the area is warm-summer humid continental (Köppen Dfb).
+The climate of the area is a sharply continental warm-summer humid continental climate (Köppen Dfb).
 Snow usually starts falling around late October or early November, and starts melting around March but is not normally fully melted until late April, whilst late-season snow in May is not rare.
 This long winter is ideal for the local snowmobilers and for ice fishing, although the wind is often very cold and temperatures may drop to below −35 C. During winter, residents and visitors participate in snowmobiling, ice fishing, skiing, ice hockey, and downhill sliding.

 During the summer, the area experiences a moderate climate with little humidity, which is ideal for fishing, camping, boating, canoeing, and hiking.